ichen-lab-ucsb/EasyDIVER/README.md

 # Citation

-Celia Blanco, Samuel Verbanic, Burckhard Seelig and Irene A. Chen.
+Celia Blanco<sup>*</sup>, Samuel Verbanic<sup>*</sup>, Burckhard Seelig and Irene A. Chen.
 EasyDIVER: a pipeline for assembling and counting high throughput sequencing data from in vitro evolution of nucleic acids or peptides.
 Submitted.